 What is the pay difference between an employee and an independent contractor?

-It depends on what you are hiring your independent contractor to do.
+It depends on what you are hiring the independent contractor to do.
 In some cases, independent contractors are paid more per hour because of their expertise (and that’s what you’re hiring them for).

 However, you don’t have to pay for benefits or Social Security, Medicare, or unemployment taxes when you hire a contractor.
 Because of that, many businesses find independent contractors to be more cost efficient.

-Be aware, though, that misclassification of contractors comes with stiff penalties, so make sure your contractors really are what you classify them as.
+Be aware, though, that misclassification of contractors comes with stiff penalties, so make sure your contractors classified correctly.